All Episodes

 I love my grandparents and my parents, and no one's going to juice them unless they get past me.

-laughter Fourteen-year-old Devin in Pensacola, Florida.
+14-year-old Devin in Pensacola, Florida.

 Just unbelievable.

-The Senate defied especially this story comes out prior to Bush making this barn burner stemwinder of his speech today.
+The Senate defied, especially this story comes out prior to Bush making this barn burner stem winder of his speech today.

 The Senate defied the White House yesterday and voted to set new limits on interrogating detainees in Iraq and elsewhere, underscoring Congress's growing concerns about reports of abuse of suspected terrorists and others in military custody.

-In voting to define and limit interrogation techniques that U.S. troops may use against terrorism suspects.
+46, 46 backbone of America Republicans joined 43 backbone of America Democrats and one backbone of America Independent in voting to define and limit interrogation techniques that U.S. troops may use against terrorism suspects.

 The White House had fought to prevent these restrictions.

-And the spokesman yesterday repeated President Bush's threat to veto the larger bill that the language is now attached to, which is a 440 billion dollar military spending measure.
+Vice President Cheney visited key Republicans in July, and a spokesman yesterday repeated President Bush's threat to veto the larger bill that the language is now attached to, which is a $440 billion military spending measure.

-Now I want to touch on something else here, folks.
+Now, I want to touch on something else here, folks.

 Mark Levin, as you know, is the legal advisor here at the Limbaugh Institute for Advanced Conservative Studies.

-And this uh piece by Levin touches on that, and this is going to be posted at National Review Online sometime soon, sometime this afternoon, it will be posted there, and you'll be able to read it on your own.
+And this piece by Levin touches on that, and this is going to be posted at National Review Online sometime soon, sometime this afternoon.

 The president knows her.